mozilla/awsboxen/README.rst

     {
       // Description automatically generated from repo name.

-      "Description": "awsboxen deplpyment of example-server",
+      "Description": "awsboxen deployment of example-server",

       // Enumerates the different types of boxen in this deployment.
       // Each entry is an awsbox configuration, which will be frozen into